'Spider-Man' child had fallen before rescue as dad played Pokemon Go

 "I was discussing it with people on Facebook and I saw that there was a video circulating.
 And it might have been better if I hadn't seen it."

-Responding to accusations that her husband had been out playing video games, the woman said: "For the moment I don't know anything, I'm not going to boil my husband, I think he's been put in a bad position [by prosecution evidence]
+Responding to accusations that her husband had been playing video games, the woman said: "For the moment I don't know anything, I'm not going to boil my husband, I think he's been put in a bad position.

 "He went to bring my son home, so my son was back with his father.
 My husband has now been put under social surveillance, this is normal after what happened.